Agenda

 Coffee break

 Session 2 | Digital integrity: The importance of Collective Action to harness technology without losing trust.
-Unpacking how emerging technologies such as AI and blockchain are transforming the fight against corruption, and the potential of Collective Action to positively influence these efforts.

-Networking lunch & exhibition
+Networking lunch & virtual exhibition

 Fireside Chat 1 | Siemens Integrity Initiative: reflections on the road travelled and the journey ahead for keeping business integrity in motion.